microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerTestDesignSpecification.md

 	|FSCTL_SRV_COPYCHUNK

 * The test suite is designed to cover all the requirements of MS-SMB on a generic file system.
-* The test suite is going to test requirements of [MS-FSCC] (File System Control Codes) that are related to [MS-SMB].
+* The test suite is going to test requirements of [MS-FSCC] that are related to [MS-SMB].

 	__Further explanation__

 	[MS-FSCC] provides the information of structures and flags related to file system.
 The test suite will verify structures and flags of [MS-FSCC] that are documented explicitly in or referenced by [MS-SMB].